Alvtron/PokerData/README.md

 # PokerData
-Data set generator for ordered and unordered combinations of poker hands.
+Dataset generator for ordered and unordered combinations of poker hands.